AnoopKiranAM/letschat/README.md

 # Letschat Application

 ## Introduction
-This is a chat appliation developed using React js and Chat Engine
+This is a chat appliation developed using React js, Chat Engine, firebase authentication

 Hosted at : https://letschatbyanoop.netlify.app/chats